Alternatives to detention

 Greek Council for Refugees Visit Website

-Articles 50(2) and 50(3) of the Asylum Code require authorities to examine and apply alternatives to detention before resorting to detention of an asylum seeker.
-A non-exhaustive list of alternatives to detention provided by national legislation, both for third-country nationals under removal procedures and asylum seekers, is mentioned in Article 22(3) L 3907/2011.
+Articles 50(2) and 50(3) Asylum Code require authorities to examine and apply alternatives to detention before resorting to detention of an asylum seeker.
+Article 22(3) L 3907/2011 provides a non-exhaustive list of alternatives to detention for both third-country nationals under removal procedures and asylum seekers.
 Regular reporting to the authorities and an obligation to reside at a specific area are included on this list.
 The possibility of a financial guarantee as an alternative to detention is also foreseen in the law, provided that a Joint Decision of the Minister of Finance and the Minister of Public Order will be issued with regard to the determination of the amount of such financial guarantee.[1]
-However, such a Joint Ministerial Decision is still pending since 2011.
-In any event, alternatives to detention are systematically neither examined nor applied in practice.
-As noted by UNHCR in May 2019 ‘there is no consideration of alternative measures to detention’.[2]
+However, based on GCR’s experience, such a Joint Ministerial Decision is still pending since 2011.
+In any event, alternatives to detention are systematically neither examined nor applied in practice by competent Police Authorities neither prior the issuance of the initial detention decision nor when issuing a decision prolonging the detention.

 [1] Article 22(3) L 3907/2011.